 Board Diversity in U.S. Corporations: Best Practices for Broadening the Profile of Corporate Boards

-- Board diversity should be considered in the context of improving shareholder value.
+•Board diversity should be considered in the context of improving shareholder value.

-- Diversity is a key part of good governance–boards should professionalize themselves to achieve the company’s strategic goals.
+•Diversity is a key part of good governance–boards should professionalize themselves to achieve the company’s strategic goals.

-- Boards, as fiduciaries, represent all shareholders—a diversity focus does not change that, but rather helps a board fulfill its duties and mission.
+•Boards represent all shareholders—a diversity focus does not change that, but rather helps a board fulfill its duties and mission.

-- Diversity should not be limited to gender and race—as companies internationalize, cultural diversity becomes increasingly important.
+•Diversity should not be limited to gender and race—as companies internationalize, cultural diversity becomes increasingly important.